test-prof/test-prof/docs/any_fixture.md

 ## Caveats

+**UPD:** Since v0.5.0 AnyFixture disable referential integrity (if possible) to prevent the following problem.

 `AnyFixture` cleans tables in the reverse order as compared to the order they were populated.
 That means when you register a fixture which references a not-yet-registered table, a foreign-key violation error *might* occur (if any).
 An example is worth more than 1000